AlbertMietus/MESS/SystemEngineering/AgileSIA/demo/H1-needs.rst

    :tags: Bumper
    :project: AgileSIA

-   This green muscle car is new for to, we used to be “petrol heads”.
-We are learning fast to build the first environmentally friendly Muscle Car -- therefore we call it *”Green”*.
+   This is our first eco-friendly muscle car; we used to be “petrol heads”. -- therefore we call it *”Green”*.
    |BR|
    Saying that, as the chief project manager, it worries me too.
-We have so many things to do, there are so many project-risk, and we can’t afford to delay.
+We have so many things to do, there are so many project risks, and we can’t afford to delay.
 Therefore, I’m very happy about your offer to help me with all those non-core items.

    What I’m basically saying is: “Give me options”.
 When you can deliver faster or find creative solutions, I am interested --even when it costs more.
-Then I can give you more components and remove some risk from my planning.
+Then, I can give you more components and remove some risk from my planning.

 .. tip::